 In the ASGI flavor of Falcon, all responder methods, hooks and middleware methods must be awaitable coroutines.
-With that in mind, let's go on to implement the image collection, and the individual image resources (the code below should go into images.py):
+Let's see how this works by implementing a resource to represent both a single image and a collection of images.
+Place the code below in a file named images.py: